Chimpagne/ChimpagneApp/README.md

 - Weather Info: Have a bar that indicates if and when it's going to rain (plus reminder)
 - Permission Handling: One admin (creates event), multiple possible organisers (added later on) and event goers (who don’t have access to the organisation part of the event).
 - Car pooling : number of seats, departure time, destination, etc.. ,  “trust me I am not drunk”
-- Organizing who can sleep on site with reservation
+- Organizing who can sleep on site with bed reservation

 # Architecture diagram